EmySim/telesport/README.md

 - Clone the repository by running: git clone https://github.com/yourusername/your-repository-name.git
 - Navigate to the project directory using: cd your-repository-name
-- Install the required dependencies by executing: npm install
+- Install the required dependencies by executing: 'npm install'

 ## Development Server
-To run the application locally, use the ng serve command.
+To run the application locally, use the 'ng serve' command.
 Afterward, navigate to http://localhost:4200/ in your browser.
 The application will automatically reload if you change any of the source files.

 ## Build
-For production, use the ng build command to build the project.
+For production, use the 'ng build' command to build the project.
 The output will be stored in the dist/ directory.

 ## Project Architecture
 The project follows a predefined architecture, which can be customized to suit your needs.
 It includes the following folders: